 Our airport shuttle had traversed the narrow width of Palawan, yet we were still within Puerto Princesa, the Philippines’ second largest city in area.
 Right smack between the city’s eastern and western coastlines were picturesque limestone mountains, one of which was Cleopatra’s Needle.
 According to my brother who had previously worked in Palawan, the mountain was originally called Cleopatra’s Nipple – its summit did look like a pointy teat – but local people felt squeamish saying it.
 I never knew if that was just a joke; at least he got a chuckle out of my mother.

-At the end of a two-hour drive through zigzagging highways over Cleopatra’s bosom, we were welcomed by the aquamarine vista of the South China Sea to Daluyon Beach and Mountain Resort.
+At the end of a two-hour drive through zigzagging highways over Cleopatra’s bosom, we were welcomed by the aquamarine vista of the West Philippine Sea to Daluyon Beach and Mountain Resort.
 The swoosh of foam-crested waves lazily lapping the shore summoned us to make a beeline for the beach.

 Save for a few lounge chairs in the shadow of coconut trees, this stretch of Sabang Beach was left to its sandy glory, an unimpeded view of sand and sea.
 The resort had apparently stuck by the local policy prohibiting any development to encroach within eight meters from the shoreline, one of the fruits of my brother’s work on nature conservation in Palawan some three decades earlier.

 It was a breath of fresh air to find Mother Nature stripped of the noise – aural and visual – that drowned her out in other beaches.
 There lay the difference between Puerto Princesa and Puerto Galera.
-Without the distraction of blaring music and raucous water sports, you could keep time to the heaving of the sea: an acoustic version of Boracay, if you will.
+Without the distraction of blaring music and raucous water sports, you could keep time to the heaving of the sea: an acoustic version of Boracay, as it were.

 Over at the cove leading to the Monkey Trail, no coconut trees dotted the entire length of the beach.
 The seaward edge of the forest had not been cleared and replaced by palm trees more popularly associated with tropical beaches, again thanks to the preservation efforts of the team that my brother headed in the 1980s.
 What a rare gift it was to see both sea and rain forest under the same sky.